Chapter 22: The Other Side

 Ere more could be said, Legolas stood up in his boat.
 They watched him gather his cloak about his shoulders.
-He balanced lightly for a moment and then leaped to land upon the narrow bank.
+He balanced lightly for a moment and then leaped onto the narrow bank.

 "Is it then the way of the Elves of Mirkwood to desert their friends?" said Aragorn.

 "The mists are heavy and Frodo's sword tells of no Orcs," said Legolas.
 "I do not think our enemies will find a way to cross the water near this place.
 I shall have a look.
 Gimli will be miserable when he wakes and wanting to know where we are.
-For my sake, I would like a better answer than 'crouched in a boat."
+For my sake, I would like a better answer than 'somewhere upon the River."